Travel archive:

 of the Green Isle

 Ireland never ceases to fascinate.
 With its myth-laden history, sweeping landscapes, living musical traditions, and understated sense of humor, the island carries a quiet, enigmatic charm that is difficult to resist.
-Over a few days in May, we explore its beauty, flavors, and enduring sense of mystery.
+Spring, summer or fall alike are perfect times of the year to explore its beauty, flavors, and enduring sense of mystery.

 >>>

-Our journey begins in Dublin, where we spend three nights in the heart of the city.
-Here, we move between its celebrated pub culture and its more refined layers – strolling along elegant Georgian streets and tracing the footsteps of literary figures such as James Joyce and Oscar Wilde.
-From Guinness and whiskey to traditional Irish fare and an increasingly sophisticated culinary scene, Dublin has, in recent years, evolved into a destination in its own right.
+Spend a few nights in the heart of Dublin to enjoy the celebrated pub culture and stroll along elegant Georgian streets, tracing the footsteps of literary figures such as James Joyce and Oscar Wilde.
+From Guinness and whiskey to traditional Irish fare and an increasingly sophisticated culinary scene, Dublin has, in recent years, evolved into a culinary destination in its own right.

 In Temple Bar, cobblestone streets open into lively pubs filled with music and conversation, while institutions such as the National Gallery of Ireland offer a quieter encounter with art of international significance.

-In Galway, traditional Irish music blends naturally with contemporary influences, creating a city that feels both rooted and alive.
+Westward, crossing the interior of the island towards the Atlantic coast, the landscapes of Limerick, Galway Bay and Connemara unfold – expansive, windswept, and deeply atmospheric.
+In the town Galway, traditional Irish music blends naturally with contemporary influences, creating a city that feels both rooted and alive.
 Known for its festivals and its welcoming spirit, it offers a dynamic contrast between the raw energy of the Atlantic and the warmth of its streets and people.

-One of the defining moments of the journey is our visit to the Cliffs of Moher, where the coastline rises dramatically above the ocean.
+At the Cliffs of Moher the coastline rises dramatically above the ocean.
 Standing at the edge, looking out across the Atlantic, it is easy to understand how so many Irish myths and legends have taken shape in this landscape.

 Celtic mythology remains deeply embedded in Irish culture, yet other influences are present as well.
-The Vikings, for example, left their mark on several cities, including Limerick, which we visit before returning eastward.
+The Vikings, for example, left their mark on several cities and towns.